fbdtemme/torrenttools/README.md

 `torrenttools` will first try to load user-specific configuration files and fall back to system global configuration files if no user specific config is found.

+There are two configuration files (located under resources in the source tree):
+* Tracker database: `trackers.json`
+* User settings: `config.yaml`

+`torrenttools` will look for these files in the following locations:
 * System location: `$INSTALL_PREFIX/share/torrenttools`
 * User location:   `$HOME/.local/share/torrentoools`